The Sealed Room (1926 film): Production

 Filming began in May 1925 at Australasian Films' studio in Rushcutters Bay and on location in the Blue Mountains.
 One scene included a recreation of William Shakespeare's Julius Caesar.

+Shirley was assisted in production by Scott Alexander.

 Release

+Critical

+Viewing a preview, a writer for trade paper Everyone's called the film a "drama of an exceptionally unique character" in which "the plot is full of intrigue and mystery, with Arthur Shirley giving a very fine characterisation.... one congratulates Pyramid Productions in their determination to make bigger and better pictures."